Tax collectors and a mindset of learning

 Jesus replied to this by pointing out His purpose.
 He likened Himself to a doctor making house calls.
 He wasn't needed by the healthy people, but He could be effective with people that were sick.
 The sickness in this case was over value systems.
 He said He came to call people to repentance; righteous people didn't need that call, but sinners did.

-Righteousness is the doing of God's value system.
+Righteousness is putting into practice the value system of God.
 Clearly the tax collectors had failed here, so Jesus was there to open a channel of relationship between them and God.
 They needed a better value system; one that they could use first in relationship with God, and then also with everybody else.

 The establishment people already considered themselves to be righteous.
 Certainly we know they weren't righteous because they didn't live out God's values.
 And so also they removed themselves from being able to be helped by Jesus because they didn't consider that they needed Jesus' help.